Release pipelines and release names

 You start using Release Management by authoring a release pipeline for your application.
 To author a release pipeline, you must specify the artifacts that make up the application and the release process.

 An artifact is a deployable component of your application.
 It is typically produced through a Continuous Integration or a build process.
 Release Management can deploy artifacts that are produced by a wide range of artifact sources such as Team Build, Jenkins, or Team City.

 You define the release process using environments, and restrict deployments into or out of an environment using approvals.
 You define the automation in each environment using phases and tasks.
 You use variables to generalize your automation and triggers to control when the deployments should be kicked off automatically.

-An example of a release process that can be modeled through a release definition in shown below:
+An example of a release process that can be modeled through a release pipeline in shown below:

 An example of how deployment automation can be modeled within an environment is shown below: